Moses Ferst: Early life

 Ferst was born in 1828 in Altdorf bei Nürnberg, Bavaria, Germany.
 His family emigrated to the United States in the early 1840s.
 They settled in New York, where Ferst later founded a wholesale grocery business, Lehman and Ferst, which became very successful.
 A Jew, he became a member New York's B'nai B'rith Lebanon Lodge.

 Career

 In June 1865, after the conclusion of the American Civil War, Ferst and his family moved south to Savannah, Georgia, where he established his own wholesale grocery business, M. Ferst and Company, and became recognised as a leading citizen.
 His company became one of the largest such businesses in the state, and its success allowed it to move to the northern side of Savannah's Bay Street, immediately to the west of the City Exchange, which was replaced in 1905 by today's Savannah City Hall.
 The business was previously located on the southern side of West Bay Street, at today's number 103.
-Next door to the west was fellow grocer Simon Guckheimer – another Bavarian, from Burghaslach.
+Next door to the west was fellow grocer Simon Guckenheimer – another Bavarian, from Burghaslach.
 Ferst's sons were also involved in the business at its new location.

 The building was demolished in 1969 and replaced, twelve years later, by today's Hyatt Regency Savannah.